thesephist/revery/README.md

 Where Monocle, with its keyword-based search algorithm, is good for recollection, I've found the Revery extension great for **explorations on a specific topic**.
 If I'm reading about natural language processing, for example, I can hit a few keystrokes to bring up other articles I've read, or notes I've taken in the past, that I can mentally reference as I read and learn about new ideas in NLP.

-**We learn new ideas best when we can find existing referene points in our memory onto which we can attach new information.
+**We learn new ideas best when we can find existing reference points in our memory onto which we can attach new information.
 Revery's extension partly automates and speeds up that task.** For example, while reading an article about South Korea's unique cultural and economic position in the world, Revery surfaced a few related newsletters and articles from completely different authors and sources on Korean pop culture and its population decline, which helped me frame what I was reading in a much more broad, well-informed context.

 ### Web interface

 The web search interface, to me, is a bit secondary to the extension.
-It exists primariliy as a demonstration of Revery's underlying technology, and also incidentally as a way for me to use Revery when the extension isn't available (like on a mobile browser).
+It exists primarily as a demonstration of Revery's underlying technology, and also incidentally as a way for me to use Revery when the extension isn't available (like on a mobile browser).

 ![Revery's web interface showing a list of results](static/img/revery-search-horizontal.png)